HL7/bulk-data/README.md

 # FHIR Bulk Data Access

-## Note

-Most content from this repository has transitioned to https://github.com/hl7/bulk-data (for source control) and will be visible at http://hl7.org/fhir/bulk-data (for online viewing, once formally published).
+This implementation guide defines a standardized, FHIR based approach for exporting bulk data from a FHIR server to a pre-authorized client.
+Content will be officially available at http://hl7.org/fhir/bulk-data (once formally published).
 Work-in-progress content is available at https://build.fhir.org/ig/HL7/bulk-data.

 ## Resources